microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirSyncFeature.md

 This example shows if PasswordSync is enabled (True) or disabled (False) for the tenant.

-- `Feature` specifies the directory synchronization feature to check the status of.
+- `-Feature` specifies the directory synchronization feature to check the status of.

 ## Parameters